rust-stuco/lectures/week10/smart_pointers.md

 }
 ```

-* `LimitTracker` tracks a value against a maximum value and sends messages based on how close to the maximum value the current value is
+* `LimitTracker` tracks a value against a maximum value and sends messages based on how close to the maximum value the current value is.
-* We want to mock a messenger for our limit tracker to keep track of messages for testing
+* We want to mock a messenger for our limit tracker to keep track of messages *for testing* `LimitTracker`.

 ---